basarat/typescript-book/docs/types/type-inference.md

 ### Be careful around return

-Although TypeScript can generally infer the return type of a function, it might not be what you expect. e.g. here function `foo` has a return type of `any`
+Although TypeScript can generally infer the return type of a function, it might not be what you expect.
+For example here function `foo` has a return type of `any`.
 ```ts
 function foo(a: number, b: number) {
     return a + addOne(b);